hernantz/blog/content/mock-yourself-not-your-tests.md

 tests for very small units of code might be adding noise to your test suite, there won't be too much value in testing a huge portion of your code either.

 The second technique consisted on using factories.
+I mention this, because we (lazy developers) often use mocks as a quick solution to creating the complex conditions.

 Whats important is that factories **build real objects** for you in a declarative and straighforward way, which let's you focus on the bits of data you need to setup your test and leave the rest for the factory to implement.

+## In the quest for *real mocks*

 Alright!
 This is looking better, but does this mean that we can get rid of mocks once for all?
 Nope.

-## In the quest for *real mocks*

 There are cases where it really makes sense to use mocks.
 I'll show you a couple of examples that, in my opinion, could serve as inspiration to use them